pujansrt/dsx-ts/README.md

 ```bash
 npm install @pujansrt/dsx-ts
 ```

 ## 2. Import and Use

 ### Example: Queue
+A basic first-in-first-out structure ideal for buffering or scheduling tasks.

 ```typescript
 import { Queue } from "@pujansrt/dsx-ts";
 const queue = new Queue<number>();